ctrliq/shim-review/README.md

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?
 *******************************************************************************
-TBD after CA comes in
+TODO: TBD after CA comes in

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?